gilbox/css-bliss/README.md

 # Naming

 Title-case modules, camel-case elements. why-not-dashes ?
 Because cased names are more readable (very objective explanation, I know).
 Furthermore, now if you see a class name that doesntStartWithTitleCase you know that it's not a module.
-What?!? not everything is a module?
-To be determined...
+(What?!? not everything is a module?)

     .MyModule {
       .MyModule-myElement {